socialgorithm/docs/sections/workshop/participate/tic-tac-toe/writing_player.md

 If all goes well, your player should show up in the list of available players.

 You now need another player to compete against.
 Open a new terminal window and run the above command again (changing the player name).

-You can now start the game (you may have to click "Play Next Match").
+You can now start the game (you may have to click "Play Next Match" in the top right corner).

 ### Improving the Starter Player

-So now you've got the random player working, let's improve it!
+So now you've got the starter player working, let's improve it!
 In the starter pack, find the `players` directory.

 So far, you have been running the `myPlayer.js` implementation.
 This is a copy of the `random.js` file, so as you improve `myPlayer`, you can ensure you are getting better results versus `random`.

 Let's dig into the `myPlayer.js` file to see what it is actually doing.
 There are three functions of interest to us: